StormASC20/hfoss2025-blogs/_posts/2025-04-06-not-phoeniix-aseprite-api.md

+---
+layout: post
+# If your post title is longer or more complicated
+# than can be represented in the filename, uncomment the following line
+# and specify a custom title
-# Improving image documentation for the Aseprite API
+title: "Improving image documentation for the Aseprite API"

+categories:
+- Contribution

+# Enter your name below
+author: Nikki Murello
+---

 For my contribution I selected the community of Aseprite.
 Aseprite is an open source pixel art editor that I use on a daily basis.
 I picked this project since I've been using it as an art program for years and I'm very familiar with it's functions and community.

 ## Intro to the community